On the o-minimal Hilbert's fifth problem

 \end{subsection}

-\begin{subsection}{Covering maps in products of definable group-intervals} Here we study the locally definable covering maps between locally definable $\bJ$-bounded manifolds extending the results proved in o-minimal expansions of ordered group in \cite{eep}. \\
+\begin{subsection}{Covering maps in products of definable group-intervals} Fix a cartesian product ${\mathbf J}=\Pi _{i=1}^mJ_i$ of definable group-intervals $J_i=\langle (-_ib_i, b_i), $ $0_i, +_i, -_i, <\rangle $.
+Here we study the locally definable covering maps between locally definable manifolds with definable $\bJ$-charts extending the results proved in o-minimal expansions of ordered group in \cite{eep}. \\